-Grading: I tentatively plan to grade on approximately the following basis: semester exams plus final exam, 60% of the total grade (probably 20% for the two highest semester exam and 20% for the final); homework assignments, including possible in-class exercises, 20%; report on the supplemental reading book, 20%.
+Grading: I plan to grade on the following basis: semester exams plus final exam, 60% of the total grade (probably 20% for each of the two highest semester exams and 20% for the final); homework assignments, 20%; report on the supplemental reading book, 20%.

-I may eventually vary these percentages if I think the outcome would better reflect the class's efforts; but it is unlikely that they would change by more than 5%, if at all, and very unlikely that they would change by more than 10%.
-I may "curve" particular exams if I think that is appropriate.
+I typically do stay with the preceding percentage weights when calculating overall course grades.
+I reserve the possibility of eventually varying these percentages if I think the outcome would better reflect the class's efforts; but it is unlikely that they would change by more than 5%, if at all, and very unlikely that they would change by more than 10%.
+I may "curve" particular exams if I think that is appropriate, but again, I do not normally do this.
 My initial plan is for all exams included in the overall average to count equally, but I may vary this if it seems appropriate.
 I will let you know if I consider any of the preceding class-wide changes.